hybridgroup/gobot-ardrone/docs/events_flight.md

 # Events

-## start

-Sent when the device has been started and is ready to use.

 ## Flying

-Sent when the device has takeoff.
+Sent when the device has taken off.